liyijuncode/MEGDTA/README.md

 `python test.py --datasets davis` Choose to train on the davis dataset and obtain the results
 `python test.py --datasets kiba` Choose to train on the kiba dataset and obtain the results
 `python test.py --datasets metz` Choose to train on the metz dataset and obtain the results
 The training results will be saved in the `results/` folder, if a GPU is available, you can use command `python test.py --datasets name --gpu GPU id to use (e.g., 0, 1, 2, 3, 4)'` to select the GPU device for model training and prediction
+After the run finishes, the data containing the best predictions and true values corresponding to the optimal MSE for each fold will be saved with the filename `fold_{fold}_best_predictions_{dataset}.csv`
 # Data
 Please check the data under the `data/` directory